Ohio State draws criticism for 'silence' tweet

 "That message is the same message we used before the 2016 whiteout game at Penn State," football spokesman Jerry Emig told ESPN on Thursday.
 "And that message is directed to our team to play really well to silence an incredible whiteout crowd at Penn State."

 The context creating controversy stems from head coach Urban Meyer's recent suspension for how he handled a former assistant coach accused of domestic violence.
-Courtney Smith, the ex-wife of former Buckeye assistant Zach Smith, accused Meyer and others in the athletic department of failing to help her and trying to tamp down her accusations.
+Courtney Smith, the ex-wife of former Buckeyes assistant Zach Smith, accused Meyer and others in the athletic department of failing to help her and trying to tamp down her accusations.

 "Even if this is about a game, in light of the domestic violence & sexual assault scandals at OSU, this is inappropriate," tweeted Brenda Tracy, an advocate and public speaker who travels the country speaking to football programs about sexual assault issues.
 "Messaging matters."